BB1464/Academic_Blog/content/project/internal-project/index.md

 url_video: ""
 ---

-# **Contribution of cocoa litter to nutrients recycling in low-shade Southwestern Nigeria**.
+**Contribution of cocoa litter to nutrients recycling in low-shade Southwestern Nigeria**.

-Contribution of cocoa litter to nutrients recycling in low-shade Southwestern Nigeria.
 This was my research work in which I conducted at the International Institute of Tropical Agriculture (IITA), Ibadan as a research fellow that led to the award of my MSc degree in the department of Soil Resources Management at the University of Ibadan, Nigeria.

 <style>
 body{